carbon-language/carbon-lang/clang/docs/LibASTMatchersTutorial.rst

 And we're live.

-All of the tests should pass, though there is a (very) small chance that you can catch LLVM and Clang out of sync.
-Running ``'git svn rebase'`` in both the llvm and clang directories should fix any problems.
+All of the tests should pass.

 Finally, we want to set Clang as its own compiler.